-The Company has determined that the Chief Executive Officer is its Chief Operating Decision Maker (CODM).
-The CODM reviews financial information presented on an aggregate basis for the purposes of assessing the Company's performance and making decisions on how to allocate resources.
-Accordingly, the Company has determined that it operates in a single operating and reportable segment.
-All of the Company's revenues are geographically earned in the United States and all property, plant and equipment is located in the United States.
+We have determined that the Chief Executive Officer is our Chief Operating Decision Maker ("CODM").
+The CODM reviews financial information presented on an aggregate basis for the purposes of assessing our performance and making decisions on how to allocate resources.
+Accordingly, we have determined that we operate in a single operating and reportable segment.
+All of our revenues are geographically earned in the United States and our property, plant and equipment are located in the United States.